loambuild/loam/README.md

 ### External API

-You can also create and implement external APIs for contract riffs:
+You can also create and implement external APIs for subcontracts:

 ```rust
 #[subcontract]